thaume/thaume.github.io/_posts/2014-09-15-ember-data-mastering-async-relationships.md

 });
 {% endhighlight %}

-### Why are we going async on the 'participants' relation?
+### Why are we going async on the 'participants' relationship?

-Using an async relation inside a model lets the Ember app only fetch the data it needs depending on which route it is on.
+Using an async relationship inside a model lets the Ember app only fetch the data it needs depending on which route it is on.
 As we'll see in this post, the 'participants' array is not needed until we actually reach the 'project.participants' route.

-The nice thing is that we can still define all the relations belonging to a model and then fetch each relation once it is needed.
+The nice thing is that we can still define all the relationships belonging to a model and then fetch each relationship once it is needed.

 ### What exactly is 'participants' on the Project model?

-The async relation behave the same as a computed property.
+The async relationship behave the same as a computed property.
 As long as you do not use it, it remains 'not calculated' and as soon as you use it (on a template or inside a function) it gets 'calculated' and you gain access to its value.

 ## The dashboard screen